Federal gov't sides with California flight attendants in lawsuit vs. Virgin America

 Virgin America flight attendants in California won a lower court ruling last year that said the carrier failed to comply with state law that guarantees rest breaks.
 File Photo by Jim Ruymen/UPI

-Virgin America says that it should not have to comply with the California law because it's expressly superseded by the federal Airline Deregulation Act, which does not expressly guarantee rest breaks.
+Virgin America says that it should not have to comply with the California labor law for flight crews because the airline says it's expressly preempted by the federal Airline Deregulation Act.

-The high court must now determine whether California-based flight attendants on flights in the state are entitled to the breaks.
+The high court must now determine whether California-based flight attendants on flights in the state are entitled to the breaks under state or federal authority.

 The group of flight attendants won their case in the lower Ninth Circuit last year, but Virgin America appealed the complaint to the Supreme Court.